sowmaster/esjacobians/README.md

 ## Authors

-Daouda Sow, Kaiyi Ji, and Yingbin Liang
+Daouda Sow, Kaiyi Ji, and Yingbin Liang.

+## Quickstart

 This repository is built on [hypertorch](https://github.com/prolearner/hypertorch).
 You can get started with the simple examples in IPython notebooks HyperRepresentation.ipynb and DeepHyperRepresentation.ipynb.